soanvig/Beavero/README.md

-# Beaver-o
+# Beavero
-Beaver-o is simple Ruby tasker programmed for webdevelopment.
+Beavero is simple Ruby tasker programmed for webdevelopment.

 It is based on idea, that - practically - every file in app has its unique name.
 Therefore whole app can be compiled to one, flat folder.